Design ToolsCase StudyClient Resources

 SSDs are much more power efficient than HDDs, meaning your laptop will last longer on a single charge when you use an SSD over an HDD.

 Operating systems start up, and programs load substantially faster on laptops with SSDs.
-This is because SSDs use flash memory much faster than traditional hard drives.
+This is because SSDs use flash memory much quicker than traditional hard drives.
 You can instantly boot up your computer and launch programs with an SSD.

 This can be a huge time-saver, especially if you're always on the go.
 SSDs are more durable than hard drives, so you don't have to worry about them being damaged if you drop your laptop.